 ½ cup roasted chopped almonds

-80 gm / ¾ cup vanilla honey* (replace with vanilla sugar for a vegan version of this ice cream)
+80 gm / ¾ cup honey* (replace with maple syrup or agave syrup or vanilla sugar for a vegan version of this ice cream)

 Roast ½ cup almonds on a medium low heat till they begin to change their color and turn aromatic.
 Switch off the flame and keep aside.
 Once they cool down, chop them roughly.